 With the weather warming up and summer on the way, many are starting to make plans for their outdoor vacations.
 While there are some more obvious tropical choices like Hawaii or Florida, you may be surprised by some of the lesser-known yet equally beautiful outdoor destinations found in the U.S that are great for hiking.
+Combined with an RV for a home base (see RV dealers near me here), you can stay immersed in nature.
 Here are six states that you should consider for your outdoor vacations this year.

 Colorado, home to the “mile high city,” is the nation’s highest state and has more than 50 peaks of 14,000 feet or higher.
 It’s home to some beautiful National Parks and one of the most well-known ski cities in the world.